sofiakbergstrom/BB2490/project/project_diary.md

 Also, found some bugs in the sbatch script that was not creating the output directory as I wanted, fixed them, new version in GitHub.

-### 2015-02-28

-I've found the data for the third project :-) New dataset is for this project is:

-* 16 samples
-* 62 FASTQ files (several samples ran on multiple lanes, single ended reads)
-* 5.6GB more data

 Ran the pipeline using [this](https://github.com/guillermo-carrasco/bio_data_analysis/blob/master/project/bin/pipeline_sbatch.sh) sbatch script, waiting for the results...

 Commands ran (inside the `results/2014-03-02`) directory: